Tanoh Kpassagnon

-Tanoh Kpassagnon (/ˈtɑːnoʊ ˈpæsənjoʊ/ TAH-noh-_-PASS-ən-yoh; born June 14, 1994) is an American football defensive end for the New Orleans Saints of the National Football League (NFL).
-He played college football at Villanova and was drafted by the Kansas City Chiefs in the second round of the 2017 NFL Draft.
+Tanoh Kpassagnon (/ˈtɑːnoʊ ˈpæsənjoʊ/ TAH-noh-_-PASS-ən-yoh; born June 14, 1994) is an American professional football defensive end.
+He played college football for the Villanova Wildcats and was selected by the Kansas City Chiefs in the second round of the 2017 NFL draft.

-High school career
+Early life

 Kpassagnon attended and played high school football at Wissahickon High School in Ambler, Pennsylvania.
-He was recently inducted into the Wissahickon High School Alumni Hall of Fame.

 College career

 Kpassagnon committed to play at Villanova University, the only school to offer him a scholarship for football.
 He redshirted his freshman season and started as a tight end.
 By his junior season, he had switched to defensive end.
-As a senior, he was the CAA defensive player of the year after recording 11 sacks.
+As a senior, he was the Colonial Athletic Association defensive player of the year after recording 11 sacks.
 In a game against Pittsburgh, Kpassagnon blocked a field goal and had two tackles for loss.

 Kpassagnon double-majored in accounting and finance at Villanova.
 He interned at the accounting firm PricewaterhouseCoopers for two summers.
+He was later admitted to Master of Business Administration at Kelley School of Business, Indiana University Bloomington.

 Professional career

+Pre-draft

 Kpassagnon received an invitation to the Senior Bowl and made two combined tackles and a sack, helping the South clinch a 16–15 defeat over the North.
 He attended the NFL Combine and completed all of the combine and positional drills.
 He also participated at Villanova's Pro Day and ran positional drills for scouts and representatives.
 Representatives from 18 NFL teams, including six defensive line coaches, attended to scout Kpassagnon as the feature prospect, two Villanova teammates, and seven other players from smaller schools.
 Kpassagnon had private workouts and visits with ten NFL teams, that included the Dallas Cowboys, Detroit Lions, Carolina Panthers, Cincinnati Bengals, Atlanta Falcons, New England Patriots, Baltimore Ravens, Washington Redskins, New Orleans Saints, and Pittsburgh Steelers.
 NFL draft experts and analysts projected him to be drafted anywhere from the second to fourth round.
 He was ranked the 12th best defensive end in the draft by NFLDraftScout.com and the 13th best defensive end by ESPN.